 At the end of the Middle Ages, most of Ghana was divided into small villages, whose people called themselves the Ashanti.
 Most Ashanti people grew yams as their staple food, clearing the forest for their fields.
 Ashanti people got a lot richer when the supply of gold in other West African countries began to run out, and traders started to get their gold from Ghana instead.

 In 1701, the Ashanti Empire formed, and controlled most of Ghana and Ivory Coast further west.
 The Ashanti traded with their neighbors to the north, the Hausa Empire, sending gold and kola nuts (they have caffeine in them) north in exchange for Indian cotton cloth and Ottoman guns.
 Like the Hausa and the Bornu Empires, the large, well-organized Ashanti army used guns, but could not make them.
 The Ashanti used their army to conquer part of the Atlantic coast, in order to be able to trade with Dutch and Portuguese ships.
-Mostly they sold people as slaves, who were taken mainly to Brazil and forced to produce sugar, cotton, and chocolate.
-The Ashanti also traded gold and ivory to the Portuguese and Dutch, in order to get guns for their army.
+Mostly they sold people as slaves to Portuguese traders who took them mainly to Brazil and forced these people to produce sugar, cotton, and chocolate.
+The Ashanti also traded gold and ivory to the Portuguese and Dutch, in order to get better guns than the Ottomans had.

 In the early 1800s, Europeans encouraged the Ashanti to grow cocoa beans, because the American Revolution and the War of 1812 made it hard to get the beans from the Americas.
 The industry struggled at first, but by 1870, thanks to the work of the Ghanaian Tetteh Quarshie, the Ashanti Empire was growing a lot of cocoa beans to export so Europeans could make chocolate out of it.